Enhancing Diffusion-Based Sampling with Molecular Collective Variables: Introduction

 A central goal of statistical mechanics simulations is to estimate macroscopic thermodynamic properties, such as the energy released in a chemical transformation.
 These simulations typically employ molecular dynamics (MD) or Markov chain Monte Carlo (MCMC), which propagate an atomic structure forward in time or along a chain using energies from quantum mechanical calculations or their approximations \citep{marx2000ab,frenkel2023understanding,jacobs2025practical}.
 Over long times, the distribution of states converges to the Boltzmann distribution $\nu(x) \propto \exp(-u(x))$, where the reduced energy $u$ encodes the chemical system, temperature, and other thermodynamic variables.
 Sampling from this distribution is deceptively difficult, despite having access to its explicit unnormalized form, due to the large number of possible atomic configurations and the high energy barriers separating them.
 Straightforward MD or MCMC often requires an impractically large number of sequential energy evaluations to capture conformational changes or chemical reactions.

 Machine learning (ML)-based samplers attempt to bypass dynamics by reformulating sampling as statistical inference on the Boltzmann distribution, using its log-likelihood to draw independent and identically distributed (i.i.d.\@) samples.
-Early work focused on normalizing flows \citep{noe2019boltzmann}, while recent approaches employ diffusion-based samplers that steer stochastic differential equations (SDEs) whose trajectories yield samples consistent with the target distribution \citep{zhang2021path,vargas2023denoising,havens2025adjoint}.\footnote{More information about neural and diffusion-based samplers can be found in \cref{sec:neural_samplers}.} Although training can amortize effort across multiple draws, these methods do not inherently reduce the number of energy evaluations required to obtain accurate equilibrium statistics compared to MD-based approaches \citep{he2025trick}.
+Generally, models that approximate thermodynamic ensembles are known as \emph{Boltzmann Generators}.
+The first work in this area applied normalizing flows \citep{noe2019boltzmann}, while recent approaches employ diffusion-based samplers that steer stochastic differential equations (SDEs) whose trajectories yield samples consistent with the target distribution \citep{zhang2021path,vargas2023denoising,havens2025adjoint}.\footnote{More information about neural and diffusion-based samplers can be found in \cref{sec:neural_samplers}.} Although training can amortize effort across multiple draws, these methods do not inherently reduce the number of energy evaluations required to obtain accurate equilibrium statistics compared to MD-based approaches \citep{he2025trick}.
 Directly applying diffusion samplers faces a well-known pitfall of mode collapse, where training and sampling concentrate on high-probability basins while underrepresenting rare but thermodynamically important states.
 This issue is not only about exploration but also about statistics, since reliable free energies and ensemble averages depend critically on assigning correct weights to rare configurations, which may be exponentially small.
 Thus, successful sampling must both reach low-occupancy modes and attribute the correct equilibrium weights to them.